Caring for a child with Down syndrome

 - practicing getting them dressed

-- if possible, help them make some friends before their first day
+- helping them make some friends before their first day

 Experiencing support in a school environment can help your child feel accepted.
-Growing up around disability support can also help other students to be more inclusive.
+Growing up around other children with disabilities can also help other students to be more inclusive.

 What support is available for families living with Down syndrome?

 It can help to connect with other families that have a child with Down syndrome.
 They can be a great source of support.
-Try Down Syndrome Australia or its local associations.
-These associations can also provide education services.
+Try your local branch of Down Syndrome Australia.
+These associations can provide information services that include:

 Feeling supported and informed will put you in the best position to care for your child.

-Explore the Carer Gateway for information on practical, emotional and financial support.
+Visit the Carer Gateway to find information on practical, emotional and financial support for carers in Australia.

 Speak to a maternal child health nurse